jripke74/fs-nursery-catalog/README.md

 When you need to retrieve an element from a map, you can use the get method.
 It takes a key as its argument, and returns the associated value.

 Use the get method to retrieve the value of the ballerina key from your catalog assign it to a variable named getBallerina.
 Then, log your new variable to the console.

+Step 11
+When the value associated with a key is an object, the get method will return a reference to that object.
+You can use that reference to modify the object inside the map.

+To test it, set the small property of getBallerina to an integer different from 20.
+Then, look at the browser console to check that the value has changed in your catalog.